List of Tosafists: HaRebbi R' Menachem

 Mentioned in Baba Kama 2b s.v. "umilta," as well as by Hagahot Maimoniyot to Rambam's laws of chametz and matzah, chapter 6, note 9.

 Samson ben Abraham of Sens

 France, late 12th-early 13th century.
 Known by the acronym "Rash", and within Tosafot as "Rashba".

 Samson b.
 Isaac of Chinon

-Flourished in the thirteenth and fourteenth centuries; author of the "Sefer Keritut."
+Flourished in the 13th and 14th centuries; author of the "Sefer Keritut."
 In this work Samson refers to his glosses on Eruvin and Avodah Zarah; he appears to have written glosses on other Talmudic tractates also.

 Samson b.
 Samson of Coucy

-Flourished in the twelfth and thirteenth centuries.
+Flourished in the 12th and 13th centuries.

 Samuel of Évreux

 Author of tosafot to several tractates; those to Sotah are among the edited tosafot.

 Samuel ben Meir (RaSHBaM)

 Rashi's grandson and author of tosafot to Alfasi; under his supervision his students prepared tosafot to several tractates ("Sefer ha-Yashar," p.
 85d).

 Samuel b.
 Naṭronai (RaShBaṬ)

-German Talmudist of the end of the twelfth century; author of tosafot to Avodah Zarah.
+German Talmudist of the end of the 12th century; author of tosafot to Avodah Zarah.